riedlc/AI-GBS/README.md

 Official implementation of the paper

 > Riedl, C. (2026). **Emergent coordination in multi-agent language models.**
-> *International Conference on Learning Representations*
+> *International Conference on Learning Representations*.

 ```bibtex